fabriziosalmi/dnscontrol-actions/README.md

 ## How to Use

-#### Initialization
+### Quick run
-- Clone or fork this repository
+1. Clone or fork this repository
-- Make changes
+2. Make changes
-- Apply configuration via GitHub Actions
+3. Apply configuration via GitHub Actions

 > [!WARNING]
-> Don't forget to set repository visibility to **private**
+> Don't forget to set your repository visibility to **private** before to make changes

+### Basic run

 #### Setup Credentials:
 - Refer to creds.json for example configurations of popular DNS providers.